 Apparently I’ve been doing it wrong for the past five years..
 The logic of this so simple, I’m a little ashamed that I didn’t figure it out sooner.

-It’s been a month since the new iPad / 3rd Generation iPad / 2012 iPad / iPad 3 was first released, and since then, reviews of the device popped up all over the internet like mushrooms.
+the new iPad / 3rd Generation iPad / 2012 iPad / iPad 3 was first released, and since then, reviews of the device popped up all over the internet like mushrooms.
 Some are deep, intensive, and well-written.
 Others wanted to take advantage of the red-hot “new iPad” search term to add hits to their websites.
 A few just wanted to show off to the world that they had Apple’s flagship post-PC device before the rest of us did.
 But generally, most reviews covered the usual range of topics: battery life, app ecosystem, user interface, thickness/weight, the screen screen omg the screen, et cetera.

 We at Hurry up the Cakes have no interest in adding to the pile of reviews of that nature.
 If you want that, I suggest you head on over to The Verge, or to Daring Fireball, or to clean-cut, sterile, Apple Review OG, the Wall Street Journal’s All Things D.